-REFLECTION FOR EASTER SUNDAY (YEAR C), Week beginning 17 APRIL 2022
+REFLECTION FOR THE FIRST SUNDAY OF ADVENT (YEAR A) Week beginning 27TH NOVEMBER 2022

 This Sunday is the first day of the Church’s New Year.
 The Holy Advent Season comprises two distinct phases – in 2022, Phase 1 lasts from 27th November up to 16th December inclusive.
 “Watch!” and “Stay awake!” is its double exhortation to us.
 A real sense of spiritual preparation ahead!
 From 17th December, there is an 8-day spell where the exhortation is quite different.
 It is to “Rejoice!”
 It is as though Christmas Day is being drawn back to oneself, albeit one day at a time.
 The right to “Rejoice!” is quite logical.
 If we have prepared spiritually during the 20 days of Phase 1, we have earned the right to “Rejoice” in the 8 days of Phase 2.
 So, we can surely see how structured is the Holy Season of Advent.
 We do so need such a structure.
 Otherwise there may be a very real temptation to succumb to the advertising world’s ‘injunction’ to prioritise shopping for 7 days a week.